imthatmage/somebar/README.md

 **dwl must have the [wayland-ipc patch](https://git.sr.ht/~raphi/dwl/blob/master/patches/wayland-ipc.patch) applied too**, since dwl must implement the wayland extension too.

+## Other patches

+Like all suckless software, somebar can be customized via patches.
+You can find some patches in the contrib folder with descriptions written in them.

 ## License

 somebar - dwm-like bar for dwl